martin-brennan/martin-brennan.com/_posts/2012-12-23-progressively-fade-elements-using-jquery.md

   - Ruby
   - underscore.js
 ---
-I&#8217;m currently working on a [Rails](http://rubyonrails.org/) app to learn the framework and [Ruby](http://www.ruby-lang.org/en/) as a language a bit better.
+I’m currently working on a [Rails](http://rubyonrails.org/) app to learn the framework and [Ruby](http://www.ruby-lang.org/en/) as a language a bit better.
 The app displays a list of elements in order of date created on the main page, and I decided that I would progressively fade the elements using [jQuery](http://jquery.com/) depending on how old they were.
 I decided to share the algorithm I came up with to help anyone else who is trying to do the same thing.<!--more-->

 ## Required